Sampari-class fast attack craft: Guns

 Indonesia originally planned to arm the Sampari class with a 57mm gun as the main armament but due to budget constraints, all four ships were initially armed with a Bofors 40 mm L/70 as the main gun, possibly taken from retired ships like KRI Teluk Semangka (512) LST.
 For the secondary gun, the ships are armed with two Yugoimport-SDPR M71/08 20mm cannon at the rear.
 In 2018, there are plan to replace the Bofors 40mm with the Bofors 57mm L/70 Mk.3.
 It is later confirmed that KRI Sampari (628) and KRI Tombak (629) old 40mm Bofors are going to be replaced with Russian made Burevestnik 57mm AU-220M Naval RCWS, while the following batch that already incorporated with western subsystem and CMS from Terma will use BAE System Bofors 57mm Mk.3 instead.
 On 2018, KRI Sampari and KRI Tombak were modified to give room for the installation of TR-47C fire control radar behind the main mast and one NG-18 (H/PJ-13) 30mm CIWS at the stern.

 Missiles

 The first two of the Sampari class vessels (Hull 628 & 629) are equipped with four C-705 anti-ship missiles.
-The later batch of this class are expected to be fitted with MBDA anti ship missile solution (Exocet MM40 Block 3).
+The later batch of this class are fitted with MBDA anti-ship missile solution (Exocet MM40 Block 3).